top of page

 -

-A slightly longer than a week-long residency in Rooms 7 & 8 at the Wedding Cake House in Providence, RI.
-Residents also have access to facilities at Dirt Palace Classic, our original & nearby, long term live/work residency space (See FAQ about DP Classic Facilities).
+A slightly longer than a week-long group residency for artists who act as caregivers, either in their personal lives or in their professions (see FAQ for more caregiver info), at the Wedding Cake House in Providence, RI.
+Residents also have access to facilities at Dirt Palace Classic - our original & nearby, long term live/work residency space.
+See FAQ about DP Classic Facilities

 -